csound/manual/docs/opcodes/lastcycle.md

 This opcode is useful for performing cleanup actions, signaling to other events that this event is finishing, etc. It works only at performance time.

+### Extra release cycle

+During initialization, _lastcycle_ reserves one control cycle of release time if the instrument has no release time set.
+This extends the note by `ksmps / sr` seconds without changing `p3`.
+It does not add another cycle if release time is already set.
+A longer release requested by another opcode takes precedence.

+Calling [xtratim](../opcodes/xtratim.md) with 0 does not cancel this extra cycle:
+_xtratim_ only increases the release time.

+For example, with `sr = 1024`, `ksmps = 16`, and `p3 = 0.0625`, the score duration
+covers four control cycles.
+With _lastcycle_ and no other release extension, the instrument runs for five cycles in total. [eventcycles](../opcodes/eventcycles.md) returns indices 0 through 4, and _lastcycle_ returns 1 at index 4, during the extra release cycle.

 ## Examples

 Here is an example of the lastcycle opcode.
 It uses the file [lastcycle.csd](../examples/lastcycle.csd).